-- (1) A person may not disclose confidential information held by or obtained from the Centre except - - (a) within the scope of that person's powers and duties in terms of any legislation; - (b) for the purpose of carrying out this Act; - (c) with the permission of the Centre; - (d) for the purpose of legal proceedings, including any proceedings before a judge in chambers; or - (e) in terms of an order of a court. - (2) A person who has obtained information from the Centre under this Act may not, when he or she is no longer authorised to keep the information under this Act, make a record of the information, disclose or communicate the information in any circumstances. - (3) A person who contravenes this section commits an offence and is liable to a fine not exceeding N \$100 million or to imprisonment for a period not exceeding 30 years, or to both such fine and such imprisonment.
+- (e) in terms of an order of a court. - (2) A person who has obtained information from the Centre under this Act may not, when he or she is no longer authorised to keep the information under this Act, make a record of the information, disclose or communicate the information in any circumstances. - (3) A person who contravenes this section commits an offence and is liable to a fine not exceeding N \$100 million or to imprisonment for a period not exceeding 30 years, or to both such fine and such imprisonment.

-50. Protection of informers and information
+50. Protection of providers of information